University of Miami Division of Surgical Neurooncology

-The University of Miami Division of Surgical Neurooncology is the neurological surgery center at the University of Miami's Leonard M. Miller School of Medicine and one of the largest and most comprehensive programs for brain tumor treatment in the United States.
+The University of Miami Division of Surgical Neurooncology is the neurological surgery center at the University of Miami's Miller School of Medicine and one of the largest and most comprehensive programs for brain tumor treatment in the United States.
 It is located in Miami.

 The center is the only medical center in South Florida that offers comprehensive approaches and treatments for brain tumors, including offering patients interdisciplinary team assessments that include the university's departments of neurosurgery, neurology, radiation therapy, and oncology.
 Patient management paradigms are case-specific and tailored to individual patient needs with patient-specific treatment protocols.

 History

 University of Miami's Division of Surgical Neurooncology was founded in 1959 by David Reynolds and was originally a division under the University of Miami's Department of Surgery.
 In 1962, Reynolds was appointed the division's chairman and served in this role until 1971 when the department established autonomy from the Department of Surgery.
-From 1971 until 1994, the division's chairman was Hubert L. Rosomoff, who also served as chairperson of the University of Miami neurooncology residency program for University of Miami School of Medicine medical students.
+From 1971 until 1994, the division's chairman was Hubert L. Rosomoff, who also served as chairperson of the University of Miami neurooncology residency program for the University of Miami School of Medicine medical students.

 Since its founding, the department has grown to include additional centers, including the Miami Project to Cure Paralysis, which has been cited as the "world’s largest, most comprehensive research center dedicated to spinal cord injury."
 Located in Miami, the University of Miami Medical Center includes Jackson Memorial Hospital.